- Hello Again

 Adult female age 19-30: 2.7 liters (95 fl oz) up to 5 liters if active or in a warm climate.

-Adult females: 1.7 liters (57.5 fl oz) and up to 4 liters if active or in a warm climate.
+Adult females aged 30 plus: 1.7 liters (57.5 fl oz) and up to 4 liters if active or in a warm climate.

 Obviously, if you’re super active, always playing a fast-paced sport, or living in a very hot climate then maybe follow the recommendations for the 19-30 group.

-It’s Hard To Pin Down How Much Actual Water We Should Drink.
+So, How Much Actual Water Should You Drink?

 I have done a lot of research and no-one is definitive about this, other than giving the recommended overall liquid intake per day.
 Simply because we are all different and in different circumstances.